Nowcasting using regression on signatures: Background on challenges in nowcasting

 \subsection{Missing observations and mixed frequency or irregular sampling}

-Due to varying publication lags of each data series, often some variables in a dataset have missing values for recent time periods.
-This issue is often referred to as the ``ragged-edge'' problem \citep{wallis1986forecasting}.
-In many cases, one would like to predict low frequency variables (such as monthly or quarterly GDP) using high frequency ones (for example daily, weekly, and monthly prices or expenditure).
+Due to varying publication lags, delays, and interruptions, the time series for some variables entering a nowcasting model often have missing observations.
+When these missing observations affect the end of the observation window, this is often referred to as the ``ragged-edge'' problem \citep{wallis1986forecasting}.
+The challenge is how to adapt standard discrete-time time-series methods to condition on arbitrary patterns of missing information.
+This can rapidly escalate into a complex programming challenge.
+Similarly, we would like to use all possible high-frequency variables (for example daily, weekly, or monthly data on prices, expenditure, or revenue) to predict low-frequency variables (such as monthly or quarterly GDP).
+This is the mixed frequency data problem.
+Again the challenge is how to combine these complex mixed frequency data.

-Several solutions to this problem have been developed in the macroeconometrics literature.
-One option is to use the classic discrete time Kalman filter \citep[e.g.][]{kalman1960new,stock2002forecasting,banbura2014maximum}.
-For this, we assume a linear time series structure and impute missing values using the Kalman filter.
+Several solutions to these problems have been developed in the macroeconometrics literature.
+One option for the missing data problem is to use the classic discrete time Kalman filter \citep[e.g.][]{kalman1960new,stock2002forecasting,banbura2014maximum}.
+This approach assumes a linear time series structure and imputes missing values using the Kalman filter.
+We discuss this option in more detail in Section \ref{sec:background}.

-A second option is the bridge method \citep{schumacher2016comparison}.
-This approach uses a two-equation system, first aggregating a set of high frequency predictors to produce low frequency predictors and then using the low frequency predictors to predict the low frequency target.

-Consider an example in which one wants to use a single monthly variable $z_t$ to predict a quarterly target $y_t$.
-The bridge system can be written as
+A second option to address both problems is to combine the bridge method \citep{schumacher2016comparison} with imputation.
+The bridge method addresses the mixed frequency problem using a two-equation system, first aggregating the set of high-frequency predictors to produce low-frequency predictors and then using the low-frequency predictors to predict the low-frequency target.
+We illustrate how bridge methods work via an example.
+Suppose we wish to use a single monthly variable $z_t$ to predict a quarterly target $y_t$.
+One bridge model for this problem is

-Equation (\ref{eq:bridge}) is the autoregressive equation used to predict $y_t$, where \(p\) indicates the lag in the autoregressive process of the quarterly target, \(\epsilon_t\) is an exogenous noise process.
-The parameters in (\ref{eq:bridge}) are typically estimated from the data.
-Equation (\ref{eq:bridge2}) is the ``bridge" equation that aggregates the high frequency variable across time.
-The parameters in the bridge equation typically are chosen ex ante.
+Equation (\ref{eq:bridge}) is an autoregressive equation used to predict $y_t$, where \(p\) indicates the lag in the autoregressive process of the quarterly target and \(\epsilon_t\) is an exogenous noise process.
+The parameters in Equation (\ref{eq:bridge}) are typically estimated from the data.
+Equation (\ref{eq:bridge2}) is the ``bridge" equation that aggregates the high-frequency variable to the same frequency as the low-frequency variable.
+The parameters in the bridge equation are typically chosen \textit{ex ante}.
 For example, if $x_t$ is the quarterly average of $z_t$, then $\gamma_s = \frac{1}{3}$ for all $s$.

 The bridge equation addresses the mixed frequency problem.
-To overcome the ragged edge problem, missing values of $z_t$ are imputed using an auxiliary forecasting model such as an AR(p) process
+To overcome the ragged edges, missing values of $z_t$ are imputed using an auxiliary forecasting model such as an AR(p) process

 where \(\eta_t\) is a zero mean white-noise process, \(\delta_0\) and \(\delta_s\) are parameters to be fitted.